Naorah/npm-svelte-minipills/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CopyLeft License.